cmfcmf/OpenWeatherMap-PHP-API/README.md

 ======================
 A PHP 7.0+ API to retrieve and parse global weather data from [OpenWeatherMap.org](http://www.OpenWeatherMap.org).
-This library aims to normalise the provided data and remove some inconsistencies.
+This project aims to normalise the provided data and remove inconsistencies.
-This library is neither maintained by OpenWeatherMap nor their official PHP API.
+It is not maintained by OpenWeatherMap and not an official API wrapper.

 [![Build Status](https://travis-ci.org/cmfcmf/OpenWeatherMap-PHP-Api.svg?branch=master)](https://travis-ci.org/cmfcmf/OpenWeatherMap-PHP-Api)
 [![license](https://img.shields.io/github/license/cmfcmf/OpenWeatherMap-PHP-Api.svg)](https://github.com/cmfcmf/OpenWeatherMap-PHP-Api/blob/master/LICENSE)